irungentoo/toxcore/README.md

                                 -If not, nothing happens.

                 -Send nodes
-                    -If the ping_id matches what we sent previously:
+                    -If the ping_id matches what we sent previously (check in the corresponding pinged list.):
                         -Each node in the response is pinged.